gasparian/lsh-search-go/README.md

 | Exact nearest neighbors |       4.3       |        2826.9        |    0.989    | 0.989 |
 | LSH                     |      420.7      |        233.3         |    0.989    | 0.987 |

-As you may see - even on such small dataset, we get >10x advantage in search speed.
+As you may see - even on such small datasets, we get >10x advantage in search speed.
 I picked parameters manually, to get the best tradeoff between speed and accuracy.
 **TODO:** Add gaphs on parameters tuning